Table of Contents

-Choosing the right school for your children when moving overseas is a big decision.
+Choosing a school for expat children is a big decision.
 The choice will be influenced by many factors such as:

 Regardless of the above factors, ultimately your decision will come down to whether to send your children to an international school or a local school.

 Many expat parents find international schools to be the most suitable option to meet their needs and the needs of their children.
-The 2016 Internations Expat Insider survey found that 32% of respondents opted to send their children to an international school.
+A Internations Expat Insider survey found that 32% of respondents opted to send their children to an international school.

 Most international schools follow a globally recognised curriculum, such as the International Baccalaureate or Edexcel.
 These educational models are globally accepted, allowing children continuity in their education if they move again.